samsaradog/prolog_ttt/README.md

 There are many resources on the web for learning Prolog.
 The one I found most useful was a [tutorial](http://www.csupomona.edu/~jrfisher/www/prolog_tutorial/pt_framer.html) by J. R. Fisher at CSU Pomona.
 You may notice that it contains an implementation of a Tic-Tac-Toe game, which I built on extensively.
 While there are similarities, such as using a list of unbound variables to represent the game, the search algorithm in the tutorial is different.
 Dr. (I presume) Fisher used a value assessment for each node that included the number of potential wins available for each player, and only searches the graph to a depth of two.
 I'm using a plain α/β search with no pruning, and a few goals added to increase efficiency.

-## Bonus Material

-I have included files with solutions to the fizzbuzz and coin changer katas written in prolog as part of this repo.
-Running one of them is similar to the above.
-For example

-    ?- ['coin_changer'].
-    ?- run_tests.

 Enjoy!